How does this medication work? What will it do for me?

 Diabetes identification: It is important to either wear a bracelet (or necklace) or carry a card indicating you have diabetes and are taking medication to manage your blood glucose levels.

 Heart problems: This medication may increase heart rate and may affect how electrical impulses travel through the heart muscle.
 If you have heart disease (e.g., recent heart attack, angina, heart failure) or an abnormal heart rhythm (e.g., heart block or fast heart rate), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Intestinal problems: The safety and effectiveness of using this medication for people with inflammatory bowel disease (e.g., Crohn's disease, ulcerative colitis) or who have slowed movement through the intestinal tract due to diabetes have not been established.
+Intestinal problems: The safety and effectiveness of using this medication have not been established for people who have problems with slowed movement of food through the digestive tract.
 If you have digestive system problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Kidney function: The safety and effectiveness of using this medication for people with reduced kidney function has not been studied.
 Ensure that you are drinking enough water to prevent dehydration if you experience nausea or vomiting with this medication.
 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.